BenJneB/StudUCLouvain_ionic-v4/README.md

 ## Migration to ionic-v4

-## Studies and Map Pages have not all functionalities fixed<br>Studies, Map, Guindaille and Tuto Pages to render/fix
+## Map in progress - Studies ~ 90%<br>Studies, Map, Guindaille and Tuto Pages to render/fix

 ### TO FIX